Paz Lenchantin: Other appearances

-Lenchantin also played strings on a song on the Queens of the Stone Age's album, Songs for the Deaf.
-She has played with David Pajo in Papa M, and contributed fiddle on the Silver Jews record, Tanglewood Numbers.
+Lenchantin played strings on the Queens of the Stone Age album Songs for the Deaf.
+She has played with David Pajo in Papa M, and contributed fiddle on the Silver Jews record Tanglewood Numbers.
 She has toured with RTX/Jennifer Herrema of Royal Trux.
-In 2002, she performed on Trust Company's album The Lonely Position Of Neutral.
+In 2002, she performed on Trust Company's album The Lonely Position of Neutral.
 In 2005 she played violin on the Kaura track "Dividing Lines".
 She has also contributed to and toured with Jarboe of Swans.
 In 2000, she appeared in A Perfect Circle's "Judith" music video as bassist.
 Lenchantin also played bass on Brightblack Morning Light's 2006 self-titled album on Matador Records.
 She worked with director Michael Mann on his film Miami Vice contributing violin on several scenes.
 She contributed playing strings on Melissa Auf der Maur's first solo album Auf der Maur.
 In 2008, Paz co-wrote the Ashes Divide song "Denial Waits", and she played violin on Jenny Lewis' second studio album Acid Tongue.
-She appeared on Into The Presence's 2009 album, playing the bass.
+She appeared on Into the Presence's 2009 album, playing the bass.